Frequently asked questions

 Student academic services

-GCAC Courses: The next round of courses will be offered in October/November with registration opening Tuesday October 6 at 10:00 a.m.
+GCAC Courses: The next round of courses will be offered in January/February 2022 and registration is now open.

-GCAC Workshops: A partial fall 2020 workshop schedule is posted.
-The full schedule will be posted by the end of September.
+GCAC Workshops: The full schedule for our Winter 2022 workshops will be posted by the start of the Winter 2022 term.
 All workshops will be offered online.
 While some workshops will be live at specific times, others will be recorded and available at your convenience.
 Registration for online workshops will be required.

 GCAC Writing Centre: Appointments will be offered online rather than in-person.